Adapter guide

 The 2-minute proof

-This is the smallest real shape: If your system can: then you can build an adapter.
+This is the smallest real shape:

 • read current target state,